markleonard84/Portfolio/README.md

 ## Outline.
 ---
 * To create a personalised, mobile responsive portfolio utilizing Boostrap CSS Framework.
-* In addition, the site must contain a Navbar, responsive layout and images.
+* In addition, the site must contain

+* A Navbar
+* Responsive layout
+* Responsive images.

 My Portfolio can be accessed at https://markleonard84.github.io/Portfolio/